seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

      Application

    Objective
-     Change the result of Assignment 5 to store the data for the two records in :dox:`StringSet StringSets` and write them out using :dox:`SequenceStream#writeAll writeAll`.
+     Change the result of Assignment 5 to store the data for the two records in :dox:`StringSet StringSets` and write them out using :dox:`SequenceStream#writeAll`.

    Solution
      .. container:: foldable